rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Screenshot
-Captures a screenshot of the screen behind the PowerShell window and sends it along with the prompt.
+Captures a screenshot of the screen behind the powershell window and sends it along with the prompt.
 Note that the current mode must support images (Vision Language Models).

 ```yml